 Incompatible Orientation: Truthfully, this is the least of the problems between Juri and Shiori.
 Actually subverted; it's strongly hinted that she has her own romantic feelings for Juri, and this has been confirmed by the director.
 Their relationship also appears to have improved by the end of the series.

-Innocently Insensitive: Juri calls her "cruelly innocent", referring to the fact that Shiori hurt her without realising that she was the person Juri was in love with.
+Innocently Insensitive: Juri calls her "cruelly innocent", referring to the fact that Shiori hurt her without realizing that she was the person Juri was in love with.
 Even so, she is willing to do deliberately harmful things because of her inferiority complex.

 It's All About Me: In the movie, when, after she becomes a car, she rants to Anthy that the only who deserves to escape from Ohtori is "beautiful me.
 Me.
 Me.
 Me!
 Me!
 Me, me, me, me, ME!!!"